EOSIO/eosio.contracts/docs/01_key-concepts/05_stake.md

 ### Stake NET and CPU

-The CPU and NET system resources are allocated by the smart contract developer via the staking mechanism on the account where the smart contract is deployed to, refer to the [cleos manual](https://developers.eos.io/manuals/eos/v2.0/cleos/how-to-guides/how-to-stake-resource) on how to do it via the command line interface.
+The CPU and NET system resources are allocated by the smart contract developer via the staking mechanism on the account where the smart contract is deployed to.
+Refer to the [cleos manual](https://developers.eos.io/manuals/eos/v2.0/cleos/how-to-guides/how-to-stake-resource) on how to do it via the command line interface.

 You will also find that staking/unstaking is at times referred to as delegating/undelegating.
 The economics of staking is also to provably commit to a promise that you will hold the staked tokens, either for NET or CPU, for a pre-established period of time, in spite of inflation caused by minting new tokens in order to reward BPs for their services every 24 hours.